 The Smell: A spa in your bathroom

 One of the best things about this cream—other than its apparently miraculous youth-enhancing effects—is its smell.
 The scent is so fresh and so clean.
 It's unforgettable and makes the whole experience feel like a five-minute treat every time you slather it on.
+It has a light yet distinct smell, but if you'd rather a fragrance-free version (which is recommended for those with sensitive skin or a history of eczema), give the Pond's Fragrance-Free Cold Cream Cleanser a try.
+This product is also offered in a cucumber scent.

 The Results: Moisturizing makeup remover

-Short answer: This product definitely does exactly what it says it'll do, with little muss or fuss.
+This product definitely does exactly what it says it'll do, with little muss or fuss.

 You may want to use it strictly as a makeup remover and wash your face afterward with a mild cleanser to get the residue off, but that's a matter of individual preference.
 Some people find that their pores get clogged if they don't rinse it off thoroughly, but, for others, Pond's works well as an overnight moisturizer.